Sianfinlay/students-redesign-banking-assignment/README.md

 Students Redesign Banking
 ====================================

-###A collaboration Between Dynamic Web authoring: Client side & Server Side
+###A Collaboration Between Dynamic Web Authoring: Client Side & Server Side

 **This a student assignment between 4 web design students.
-Feel free to watch the work. **
+Feel free to watch the work.**

 ##The Brief